 Will the kids be gay?
 This common question stems from our society's views that homosexuality and transgenderism are abnormal and therefore should be prevented.
-Allies of the LGBTQ community have conducted numerous studies that "prove" that youth from LGBTQ families are equally likely (and equally unlikely) to be gay as compared to youth from heterosexual families.
-These studies are well meaning, but stem from societal beliefs that homosexuality and transgenderism should be "At a deeper level, however, LGBTQ parents want the same thing all parents want.
+Allies of the LGBTQ community have conducted numerous studies that "prove" that youth from LGBTQ families are equally likely (and equally unlikely) to be gay as youth from heterosexual families.
+These studies are well meaning, but stem from societal beliefs that homosexuality and transgenderism should be prevented.
+This question would not be asked if all sexual orientations and gender identities were equally valued.

+"At a deeper level, however, LGBTQ parents want the same thing all parents want.
 They want their children to be happy.
 Happiness comes from being loved and supported in who you are."